 - Inadequate Funding: Large commercial construction projects often experience cash flow problems due to a lack of loan lenders, necessitating alterations to the scope.

-Regardless of the reasons behind issuing a change order, open dialogue between the owner and the construction company greatly helps to lessen negative impacts of the adjustments on the project.
+Regardless of the reasons behind issuing a change order, open dialogue between the owner and the construction company greatly helps to lessen the negative impacts of the adjustments on the project.

 What Should You Specify in a Change Order Form?